Christianity to 843

 The Coptic Church, in Egypt, overseen by the Patriarch of Alexandria (the "Coptic Pope," whose office is in Cairo; and

 The Syriac Orthodox Church, informally called the Jacobite church, overseen by the Patriarch of Alexandria, whose office is in Damascus.
-(The patriarch, Ignatius Aphrem II, supports President Al-Assad and denies that Syria is experiencing a civil war.)
+(The link takes you to a history from the point of view of a member of the Church.)
+The patriarch, Ignatius Aphrem II, supports President Al-Assad and denies that Syria is experiencing a civil war.
+In India there's a regional branch of the Syriac Orthodox Church.

 Nestorian churches